How to be Happy in a Relationship: My 3 Learnings

 As many thoughts and ideas come to people in fleeting moments as the number of times a hummingbird flaps her wings in a second (figuratively) — and that’s okay.
 We have to consciously remind ourselves a suggestion is a suggestion and nothing more.

 Saucepans may take ten minutes to be cleaned.
 Papaya can be held in the air to be peeled.
 The first lesson of driving may imply only learning the controls and not moving your own car even an inch.
 Pea shells can be cut off with scissors because their ends are too hard to be pulled off.
-Sitting on the ground under the canopy of pine trees picking up the wooden roses that have fallen from deodar trees isn’t everyone’s dream.
+Sitting on the ground under the canopy of deodar trees picking up the wooden roses that have fallen from them isn’t everyone’s dream.
 Fruits don’t have to be brought from the shop when a few clicks would ensure a burly man shows up with a fruit packet on our door in thirty minutes.

 We learn one way of doing things while growing up.
 At my parent’s home not squeezing the last bit of the toothpaste out of the tube or leaving the refrigerator door open for more than two minutes were sure harbingers of chaos.
 My mother rinsed empty milk pots into the tea pan to squeeze those last drops of milk even though we got twenty liters of milk from our two cows daily.
 My father turned off my ceiling fan on early summer mornings because he thought I must be cold, as he had been.

 No matter how obnoxious the ways of our parents were, they become the standards for us and we spent years cementing them through the practice of living alone or with flatmates.
-Now I rinse milk packets, roll the rolling pin over tubes, and every light switched on pinches my eyes.
+Now I rinse milk packets, roll the rolling pin over tubes, and every light pinches my eyes.

-Our partner deserves to be treated well irrespective of how different his ideas seem from ours. the little nuances are little.
+Our partner deserves to be treated well irrespective of how different his ideas seem from ours.
+The little nuances are little.
 We are better than kites who plunge over each other in the sky for a piece of meat.
 We fight like cats over righteousness.
 But we don’t have to.
 Remember this is the same partner we chose with love, admiration, and most importantly, respect.
 Momentarily, annoyance overpowers, and we lose the sense of the bigger picture: why we are all here.
 After finding faults and arguing, we should indulge in the brilliant things that life offers.

 Scrubby bushes stand aside now and guard your way because you have gotten scratched by them enough.
-Pink, purple, yellow, and white flowers smile on you.
+Pink, purple, yellow, and white flowers smile at you.
 You walk on with your shoes tied tightly because you never know when an upturned stone or a slippery mud patch can throw your feet off the path making you slip.